 Hypergrace, according to some, is a dangerous and unbiblical teaching that is leading people down a licentious path to hell.
 Apparently the “rock-star preachers” promoting this hypergrace heresy will be “held accountable for the spiritual death of millions.”

-By proclaiming God’s unconditional love and forgiveness, hypergrace preachers have taken grace too far, say the critics.
+By proclaiming God’s unconditional love and forgiveness, hypergrace preachers have taken grace too far.
 They have made grace radical, over-the-top, and unbalanced.

 Grace is the one thing that separates Christianity from all religions and God’s grace is truly extreme.
 It’s unfathomable, inexplicable, and hyper.